NicholasSynovic/nlp-victorianAuthor/README.md

 Victorian Era Author Recommender

- - Classifier that accepts a novel or passage and returns a suggested author from the Victoria era
+ - Classifier that accepts a novel or passage and returns a suggested author from the Victorian era
  - Utilizes Scikit-Learn library for text classification and pandas library for data formatting